Learn step by step how you can create a visual product configurator using the Layered Image formula.

 A visual product configurator provides your customers with a unique buying experience.
 By showing how the final product will look, you remove any uncertainty from the buying process, which is good for your customers and for your business.
 One more time, calculator forms will allow you to save time on your sales process.

 With an easy setup and beautiful design, ConvertCalculator is the go-to product customization software.

-Layering, or stacking, the images is a way more efficient way of displaying configurations than adding images for each configuration.
-Let's say we have a product configurator with 4 parameters and each parameter has 4 options.
+Layering, or stacking, the images is a much more efficient way of displaying configurations than adding images for each configuration.
+Let's say we have a product configurator with 4 parameters, and each parameter has 4 options.
 These approaches make a huge difference:

 - Layered = 4 + 4 + 4 + 4 = 16 images needed

 - Individual = 4 * 4 * 4 * 4 = 256 images needed

 NB.
 Before you start uploading all your images, think about what parameters (or dimensions) your product has, define the options and then slice up your images.